meilisearch/specifications/text/0192-multi-search-api.md

 ## 1. Summary

-The multi-search endpoint performs a batch of search queries as if using the [search API](./0118-search-api.md).
+The multi-search endpoint performs a batch of search queries as if using the [search API](./0118-search-api.md) for an index.

+This endpoint allows, for example:

+- Execute different search queries on the same index
+- Execute the same search query on different indexes

+Each search query has its own results set.

 ## 2. Motivation